BrianGrant-Data/Resume/docs/index.md

 __Brigham Young University - Idaho__
 - Data Science Major & Communications Minor

 ## Work Experience
+`Aor 2023 - Current`
+__Junior Analyst__, Internship at the Research & Business Development Center
+- Used survey and data gathering to advise a business through their first expansion
+- Utilized agile methodologies to lead a team of 6 analysts in a hybrid work environment

 `Jul - Dec 2020`
 __Video-Data Analyst__, BYU-I Art Department
 - Used Python, OpenCV, and transcription parsing to track Zoom engagement

 ## Volunteer Experience
 `Apr - Jul 2021`